Alejandro-ZZ/arduino-monitor/README.md

 Where `Log` is the log message, in this case it'll be "Reset System".

+## Plot script in Python

+Data was analyzed by both Excel and Python code.
+For the second one, an script was created to export an XY chart in an SVG file.
+For that, all data in `DATA.txt` is converted to a CSV file and separed in two parts (whit the same headers or columns of `DATA.txt` file):

+**1.** The first one, for all data which points to the discharge stage; this is named as `1_Discharge.csv`.
+Then, the program reads the value in the `Bateria[mV]` columns for each row and creates an XY chart.
+Finally it's exported as an SVG file named `1_Discharge.svg`.

+**2.** The second part corresponds to the charge stage.
+Again, all the rows in data that refers to this stage are taken and saved in another CSV file named `2_Charge.csv`.
+Then the scripts reads all values for both columns: `Bateria[mV]`and `Current[A]`.
+Finally an XY chart with double Y axis is created and exported as an SVG file and named `2_Charge.svg`.

 ## LCD display info

 The following image shows how the data is displayed in a 16x2 LCD.